armadillica/flamenco/docs/docs/user_manual/installation.md

 7. Once you have completed configuration, save the configuration, then restart Flamenco Manager through the web interface.
 It will now run in normal (i.e. non-setup) mode.

+!!! note
+    Flamenco Manager uses coloured output for its logging.
+On Windows by default these colours will not be shown, and instead it will show the control codes literally.
+This can be solved by adding one key to the Registry, as [described in this answer on Stack Overflow](https://stackoverflow.com/a/16799175/875379).

 ### Manager configuration

 Flamenco Manager can be configured via the web interface.
 Update the variables and path replacement